minhlong94/minhlong94/README.md

 # Hello, my name is Long.
 I am currently a Data Architect at FPT Software HCM.
 I am also doing Machine Learning research with Professors and Ph.D. students at CMU, UIUC, WISC, and MBZUAI as a second job.
 I earned by Bachelor degree at International University - VNUHCM, Vietnam.
 My CV and LinkedIn are below.

+In my free time, I frequently contribute to Stack Overflow and GitHub.
+I have over 2,300 Stack Overflow reputation points, and have contribute to popular open-source repos, such as PyTorch, facebookresearch, HuggingFace, TensorFlow, acclerate, and NSA cryptography.

 <table cellspacing="0" cellpadding="0">
   <tr align="center" valign="middle">
     <td><img align="left" src="https://github-readme-stats.vercel.app/api?username=minhlong94&count_private=true&theme=react&bg_color=20232A"></td>